timisted/TICoreDataUtilities/README.markdown

 To avoid this, `TIUITableViewCoreDataProvider` sets itself as the data source and delegate of a table view, and handles most of the work necessary to display information, handle deletion, etc. It uses an `NSFetchedResultsController`, for which it is also the delegate.

-You can either supply a fetch request, or simply specify an entity name and the name of an attribute to be displayed, and it will handle the rest.
-By default, it will simply set the `text` of the cell's `textLabel`.
-It's easy to configure the cell yourself, however, through the use of a delegate callback.
+You can either supply a fetch request, or specify an entity name and the name of an attribute to be displayed, and it will handle the rest.
+By default, it will simply set the `text` of each cell's `textLabel`--if the attribute is an `NSString`, it's used as is, otherwise the provider asks the attribute for its `description`.
+It's easy to customize cell display, however, by configuring the cell yourself through the use of a delegate callback.

 Delegate callbacks are also used to determine whether objects are editable, or should be deleted.
 Each callback refers to the relevant managed object instance, so you don't have to worry about calling `objectAtIndexPath` etc.